 If "monitoringType" attribute (and/or an array element of the "addnMonTypes" attribute) is set to "NUM_OF_REGD_UES" or "NUM_OF_ESTD_PDU_SESSIONS", this attribute may be provided.
 When provided, it also indicates that periodic reporting of the network slice status information is requested by the AF.

-If the "Energy" feature is supported and the value of the "monitoringType" attribute (and/or an array element of the "addnMonTypes" attribute) is set to "UE_ENERGY", "PDU_SESSION_ENERGY", "UE_SNSSAI_ENERGY" or "SERVICE_FLOW_ENERGY", this attribute may be present to indicate the reporting interval for periodic reporting of the Energy consumption information.
+If the "Energy" feature is supported and the value of the "monitoringType" attribute (and/or an array element of the "addnMonTypes" attribute) is set to "UE_ENERGY", "PDU_SESSION_ENERGY", "UE_SNSSAI_ENERGY" and/or "SERVICE_FLOW_ENERGY", this attribute shall be present to indicate the reporting time period only in case periodic reporting of the Energy consumption information is requested.